lcouper/MosquitoThermalAdaptation/Analysis/README.md

 ## Currently working on ##

 Fitting TPCs for larval dev rate for each population
-Script:
+Script: TempTraitExp > Analysis_TraitFits > TraitFits_LDR.R

 ## References ##